2007 Gisborne earthquake: Tectonic setting

+Earthquake

+The earthquake occurred at 8:55 pm on 20 December 2007 off the coast of Gisborne, at a depth of about 40 kilometres.
+Shaking mostly affected Gisborne, but was felt throughout the country, from Auckland to Dunedin.
+Small appliances or furniture slipped or fell as far south as Wellington.

 Effects

 While the earthquake was initially reported to have caused no deaths, an elderly woman in Gisborne suffered a heart attack and died shortly after the quake.
-A number of buildings in central Gisborne were damaged.
+A number of buildings in central Gisborne were damaged and had their roofs cave in.
 The central business district was closed off to allow building inspectors to assess buildings for damage; three buildings had collapsed.
-There were blackouts immediately after the earthquake hit.
+Gisborne's standby sewage system was activated.
+There were power outages immediately after the earthquake hit.
+Temporary problems with phone, water and gas lines also occurred.
 The town clock stopped at 8:55 pm.
-As of 14 January 2008, the Earthquake Commission had received over 3100 insurance claims amounting to $16 million.
+The Earthquake Commission had received over 6,200 insurance claims costing a total of about $25 million, the biggest number since the 1987 Edgecumbe earthquake.
 It was earlier estimated that the cost of damage caused by the earthquake could rise to $30 million.

+The National Crisis Management Centre was activated after the earthquake struck.
+A state of emergency started on 21 December and lasted until 22 December.

+Liquefaction occurred near the Waipaoa River, and there was an increased activity in nearby mud volcanoes.